 The Asr prayer comprises of four rak’at with no sunnah rak’at.
 The Prophet (PBUH) stressed on the significance of the Asr prayer in the following hadith: “He who performs salat (prayers) before the rising of the sun and before its setting, will not enter the Hell.”
 [Muslim]

-The Asr salat time begins when the sun turns yellow (or when the shadow of an object placed outside is the same length as the object itself) and ends when the sun begins to set.
+The Asr salat time begins when the sun turns yellow (or when the shadow of an object placed outside is the same length as the object itself).
+It ends when the sun begins to set.
 Prayers should not be observed from the end of Asr salah until the sun has completely set (i.e. prayers should not be offered roughly 20 minutes before the Maghrib prayer).

 Maghrib Salah Time- the fourth prayer of the day which can be observed from sunset until complete darkness

 Salah offered with the correct intention brings a believer closer to his Lord and removes him from harmful and sinful deviations.
-The daily prayers should be observed at its prescribed time; but if a prayer is missed due to forgetfulness or sleep, then he should immediately make up for it, as the Prophet (PBUH) said: “There is no negligence in sleeping, but the negligence lies in not praying a prayer until the time of the next prayer has come.
+The daily prayers should be observed at its prescribed time.
+Ff a prayer is missed due to forgetfulness or sleep, then he should immediately make up for it.
+Our Prophet (PBUH) said: “There is no negligence in sleeping.
+But the negligence lies in not praying a prayer until the time of the next prayer has come.
 And whosoever does so should pray as soon as he becomes aware of the negligence.”
 [Muslim] Salah is an invaluable gift that was bestowed on Prophet Muhammad (PBUH) by Allah Himself; therefore all Muslims should strive to offer salah at its proper time and in the best manner possible.